dsmiller95/dsmiller95.github.io/content/posts/2020-02-07-cleanup-git-branches/index.md

 The process behind identifying dead local branches that we'll use follows a few basic steps:

 1. Get lists of remote and local branch names
-2. Compare the lists of branches, and keep only local branches which aren't in the list of remote branches
+2. Compare the lists of branches, and keep only local branches that aren't in the list of remote branches
 3. Since we will be forcing branch deletion, confirm with the user that we have the right branches before deleting
 4. Delete all of the branches resulting from the comparison of the two lists